MichaelChikaonda/Flood-Detection-System/README.md

-In this example, we have a FloodDetectingSystem class with a method detectFlood that takes the water level as input and checks if the water level is greater than 100 cm.
+In this project, we have a FloodDetectingSystem class with a method detectFlood that takes the water level as input and checks if the water level is greater than 100 cm.
 If it is, it sets the isFloodDetected flag to true and prints a message indicating that a flood has been detected.
 Otherwise, it sets the flag to false and prints a message indicating